droglenc/NCMTH107/modules/CE/RData_CE1.md

 <br>

 ## Loading Your Own Data
-Record three variables (at least one quantitative and one categorical) about at least five individuals in this classroom. [*Don't be shy*] Enter these data into a CSV file, load the data into a data.frame in R, and show the entire data.frame (i.e., all variables and all individuals).
+Record three variables (at least one quantitative and one categorical) about at least five individuals of interest to you (e.g., something about people you know, pets, animals, cities, countries, music, sports, etc.).
+Enter these data into a CSV file, load the data into a data.frame in R, and show the entire data.frame (i.e., all variables and all individuals).
 From this make sure that there are as many variables and individuals as you expected and that the variables are named as you expected.